Asian Americans in arts and entertainment: Sessue Hayakawa

+1930s

+Merle Oberon and Philip Ahn

 Merle Oberon an actress of Old Hollywood starred in many successful films, and was nominated for the Oscar for Best actress for the film The Dark Angel (1935) and is most renowned for her performance in the film version of Wuthering Heights (1939).
 In the United Kingdom, she starred in the successful films The Private Life of Henry VIII (1933) and The Scarlet Pimpernel (1934).
 Despite her success as an actress, Oberon hid her Indian heritage due to her history of discrimination growing up in India.
 So much so she invented a fake story of the origin of her birth and early life.

+Philip Ahn's first film was A Scream in the Night (1934).
+He would go on to portray the character Master Kan in the television series Kung Fu (1972–1975).
+He was the first Korean American film actor to receive a star on the Hollywood Walk of Fame.

+1950s

+Miyoshi Umeki, Frances Nuyen, and James Shigeta

 Miyoshi Umeki won the Academy Award for Best Supporting Actress in for Sayonara (1957).

-Haing Ngor won the Academy Award for Best Supporting Actor for The Killing Fields (1984).
+In the legacy of Sessue Hayakawa, James Shigeta often in his early career in the late 1950s-1960s played romantic male lead roles even interracial ones, which as an actor of Asian descent during his time was almost non-existent.